Ronald Llamas: As Presidential Adviser on Political Affairs

-Post-Cabinet career
+Post-cabinet career

 After stepping down from his cabinet position, Llamas kept a low profile but remained active in cause-oriented groups.
 In December 2018, Paolo Duterte accused Llamas as part of a massive opposition network, including several politicians linked with the Liberal Party, Catholic bishops, and private companies, allegedly seeking to oust President Rodrigo Duterte from office.
 The alleged ouster network included the popular food chain Jollibee, the long-deceased Catholic bishop Julio Xavier Labayen, and a non-existent catholic bishop named "Arturo Santos".
 Defense Secretary Delfin Lorenzana dismissed the allegations made by Duterte and called them "fake news".

 Llamas became active in the media after the death of Benigno Aquino III in 2021, regularly appearing on talk shows, news programs, and political discussions.
-He co-hosted One PH’s “‘Wag Po!” and Bilyonaryo News Channel’s “Kwatro Kantos”.
+He co-hosted One PH’s Wag Po! and Bilyonaryo News Channel's Kwatro Kantos.

 Llamas has made frequent appearances on shows and podcasts like Facts First with Christian Esguerra, where he shares his perspective on current political events.
 Notably, one of his forecasts in the podcast was that then re-electionist Senator Ronald dela Rosa would lose in the 2025 elections, which eventually did not happen (as dela Rosa placed 3rd).
-Over time, he has become known for offering thoughtful analysis on governance and sharing ideas for tackling some of the country’s most pressing issues.
 Currently, he is the resident political pundit of One News’ “Storycon”.
-He currently pens a weekly newspaper column for the The Philippine Star under the title The Political Heckler and for Pilipino Star Ngayon under the byline Bardagulan.
+He currently pens a weekly newspaper column for The Philippine Star under the title The Political Heckler and for Pilipino Star Ngayon under the byline Bardagulan.
 He also wrote a weekly column for Abante.